SourceBox-LLC/OpenSentry/README.md

 3. Lower values will detect more objects but may include more false positives
 4. Higher values will be more selective but might miss some objects

+## Snapshot Management

+OpenSentry automatically captures and saves snapshot images when objects are detected.
+These snapshots provide a visual record of detections that you can review, download, or manage directly from the web interface.

+### Viewing Snapshots

+The test application provides a complete interface for snapshot management:

+1. Connect to your server using the connection form
+2. Click "Load Snapshots" to display all detection snapshots
+3. A grid of thumbnail images will appear, sorted by capture time (newest first)
+4. Click on any thumbnail to open a detailed view with the following options:
+   - View the full-size image
+   - See detection details (object type, timestamp)
+   - Download the snapshot to your device
+   - Delete the snapshot from the server

+### Managing Snapshots

+- **Viewing**: Click any snapshot thumbnail to view details
+- **Downloading**: Use the download button in the detail view to save snapshots locally
+- **Deleting**: You can delete individual snapshots or use the "Delete All" button to remove all snapshots
+- **Organization**: Snapshots are automatically organized by detection type and timestamp

+All snapshots are stored in the `snapshots` directory on the server, with filenames that encode both the detected object type and capture time.

 ## Email Notifications

 OpenSentry can send you email alerts with snapshot images when specified objects are detected in your security camera feed.
 This feature is highly configurable: